VicoAerts/PacMan/README.md

 An SFML-based Pac-Man clone with a clear separation between logic (static library) and rendering (executable).
-The project follows the coursework requirements (advanced programming UAntwerp): MVC separation, Observer/Abstract Factory/State/Singleton patterns, normalized world coordinates with a camera, and a multi-state flow (menu → level → victory/pause/game-over).
+The project follows the coursework requirements (advanced programming UAntwerp): MVC separation, Observer/Abstract Factory/State/Singleton patterns, normalized world coordinates with a camera, a multi-state flow (menu → level → victory/pause/game-over) and the use of smart pointers only.

 ## Build & Run